Summit Series: Soviets' gamesmanship

 As well as the disputes over the refereeing, the goal judges on several occasions did not turn on the red light indicating a goal after a Canadian score.
 After Henderson's goal in game seven, Sinden sent the entire team off the bench to ensure the goal was counted.
 A similar incident during game eight led to the melee that Eagleson was involved in.

 During Team Canada's stay in Moscow, the team's treatment was the source of numerous complaints by the players.
 When leaving Sweden, the team was informed that the players would stay at one hotel, their wives at another.
 The players threatened not to go, and the arrangements were changed to keep the players and wives together at the Intourist Hotel.
 The players' wives were fed substandard food and the players would smuggle some of their food to their wives.
 The team had contracted to have Canadian beer and steaks delivered to them in Moscow.
 The beer was lost at the airport, while the steaks were cut in half.
 At a practice after game six, the Soviets tried to cut short the Canadians' practice.

+During their stay in Moscow, the players visited Red Square, theatres, ballet, museums and the Kremlin, meeting with many ordinary Muscovites.
+According to Frank Mahovlich, in Canada, before leaving for the Soviet Union, the players were accompanied by a bunch of instructions that their hotel rooms would be full of listening devices.
+This gave rise to a famous anecdote about how Makhovlich unscrewed the fasteners of a huge chandelier in an Intourist's conference room.